Edited by: Serge Tabachnikov, University of Arkansas at Fayetteville,

 Translation compact functions

-Attractors of non-autonomous partial differential equations
+Attractors of non-autonomous partial differential

 Semiprocesses and attractors